pjhoughton/HomeLab/README.md

 #### Software

-- Xen Orchestrator (Ubuntu VM with XO built from sources)
+- Xen Orchestra (Ubuntu VM with XO built from sources)

 Based on Citrix XenServer hypervisor™, XCP-ng is a fully open source virtualization platform.
 Result of the massive cooperation between individuals as well as companies XCP-ng is now part of the Linux Foundation as an incubated solution under the Xen Project.
 XCP-ng is very similar as Citrix Hypervisor™ with the notable exception of the restrictions: XCP-ng has none!
 Unleash the true power of virtualization.